 This 26-foot tower is located at the end of a 2,500-foot stone breakwater, which was built in response to an 1831 storm that caused great damage to ships, piers and buildings in the exposed harbor.
 Automated in 1934, the lighthouse was deactivated in 1942.
 In 1985 it was donated to the city of Portland and it is now part of “Bug Light” park.
 In 2002, it was reactivated as a private aid to navigation.
 The tower is not open to the public but the grounds including the spectacular breakwater to the tower are always open.

 6. Monhegan Island Lighthouse

-This 47-foot cylindrical tower is located on beautiful Monhegan Island and it is the only solar-powered lighthouse on the list.
+Located on beautiful Monhegan Island, this 47-foot cylindrical tower is the only solar-powered lighthouse on the list.
 It has provided its characteristic flashing white light since 1850.
 Constructed of granite, it is the second highest lighthouse in Maine (behind Seguin).
 It was automated in 1959 and its original second-order Fresnel lens was replaced with a VRB-25 solar powered optic in 1995.
 The grounds and the museum are open to the public but the tower itself is not.
 The museum is open daily from June 24 through Sept.
 30.

 5. Pemaquid Point Lighthouse

 Located at the entrance to both Muscongus and John Bay, this 38-foot stone lighthouse was built in 1835.
 Its dramatic rocky location has made it a popular painting and photography subject.
 The conical tower was automated in 1934 and its characteristic white light flashes every six seconds.
 A former keeper of the lighthouse was Marcus Hanna, the only man to ever win the Medal of Honor and the Gold Lifesaving Medal.
 The tower is open to the public from Memorial Day to Columbus Day and the keeper’s house is available for weekly vacation rentals.